-We operate in the high growth, point-of-care segment of the global in vitro diagnostics (IVD) industry.
+We operate in the high growth, point-of-care segment of the global in vitro diagnostics (IVD) industry and other industries where point of use devices are used.
 A large proportion of clinical diagnostics has historically been performed by trained personnel at dedicated or centralized testing sites including hospital laboratories and commercial pathology laboratories.
 Significant interest has developed in techniques and technologies that allow testing to be performed "on-the-spot" (in real time at the patient's side).
 Point-of-care testing can be further divided into consumer self-testing or testing of patients by one of a variety of medical or laboratory professionals in locations such as clinics, physician's office laboratories and emergency departments.
 While not all tests are suited to being performed at the point-of-care, we believe our electrochemical cell technology and other technologies could be a suitable platform for adapting a number of relevant central laboratory tests to a point-of-care format.
+UBI continues to focus on the diagnostic POC market and is now exploring the opportunities this technology offers of speed, ease of use, reliability, accuracy at a low cost in alternative industries.

-Point-of-care tests in development and partnering strategy
+Point of use tests in development and partnering strategy

 We are also working to demonstrate the broader application of our technology platform for markets with significant commercial potential.
 To date, we have developed a blood glucose test with LifeScan and a coagulation Prothrombin Time International Normalized Ratio ("PT-INR") test with Siemens, both of which are now sold by LifeScan and Siemens, respectively.
-Assuming neither we nor Siemens terminates the Collaboration Agreement, we intend to continue to work with Siemens to develop other test strip and analyzer products for the point-of-care coagulation market.
+Building upon the success of these globally launched products, the Company continues to focus on the point-of-use market and in addition is now exploring opportunities this technology offers of speed, ease of use, reliability and accuracy at a low cost.